writchcraft/apb/README.md

 | **High** | Low texture (Lazer's lowest preset) |
 | **Maximum** | Maximum visual quality |

+> [!Note]
+> the "outline" is caused by a visual bug there the sun and shadows are around player models, this causes an outline to appear around player models in some locations

 ---

 ## Garbage Collection